Skip to main content

 When you are finished, click Publish Changes in the upper right corner.

-Preview the notification using a Test Event
+Preview your Notification With a Test Event

 Courier allows you to preview your notifications using different Test Events so you can see how different data will affect the notification.
 Let's create a Test Event and preview the notification.
 We'll also use this Test Event when sending the message.